rozenn-pineau/herbarium_project/sequencing/partial_lane_pipeline.md

 ### Check that all files were downloaded correctly from Novogene
+An MD5 checksum is a 32-character hexadecimal number that is computed on a file.
+If two files have the same MD5 checksum value, it is highly probable that the two files are the same.
+It is generally used to check data integrity.

 ```
 #check the md5 string, printed to the screen ("OK")
 for dir in ./*